 In Florida (and in every state), there is an ultimate filing deadline for each case called the “statute of limitations.”
 For Florida injury cases, the statute of limitations is four years.
 This means that, at the latest, you have four years from the day of the accident to get your case filed in court.

 Many insurance companies have shorter deadlines, and some situations might use shorter deadlines for filing or notice to the defendant.
 In any case, you should contact a personal injury attorney well in advance of the four-year deadline to avoid any of these complications.
 It will take us time to build your case, interview witnesses, collect evidence, and prepare the documents for filing, so call us well before the deadline is necessary.

 Our Plantation, FL Personal Injury Attorneys Can Help

 A serious injury can leave you in a vulnerable position.
 You are likely overwhelmed by the ramifications of your injuries and might be unsure where to turn.
-Fortunately, a Plantation personal injury lawyer could provide valuable advice and guidance on the civil litigation process.
+Fortunately, our Plantation personal injury lawyers will provide valuable advice and guidance on the civil litigation process.

 If your injury occurred in a preventable accident caused by another person, our committed and well-practiced legal team could help you seek damages.
-Get in touch and let David I. Fuchs manage your legal case so you can focus on healing from your injuries.
+Get in touch with The Law Offices of David I. Fuchs, Injury & Accident Lawyer by dialing (954) 866-1750.